Nathan Dahm: Third term

+He was re-elected by default in 2020.

+Various legislation

 In 2022, Senator Dahm sponsored Senate Bill 1166, which if passed would have prevented individuals charged for participation in the 2021 United States Capitol attack from being transported into or through Oklahoma.

 Dahm is an opponent of sanctuary city policies.
 He has sponsored legislation to ban sanctuary cities in Oklahoma twice.
 Once in 2020 and another time in 2021.

 Dahm has filed senate resolution 47, which could officially recognize June 14, as "President Donald Trump day".
 June 14 is Trump's birthday.
 The bill never received a floor vote.

+In 2022, Dahm filed the Defend the Guard act (SB29).
+He stated, “It is my hope that it will curtail the federal government’s ability to use Oklahomans for endless wars without congressional oversight or accountability” as rationale for filing the bill.

+LGBTQIA+ legislation

-In 2023, Dahm filed a bill to declare a state of emergency and prohibit any medical entity that provides gender affirming healthcare from receiving any federal, state, or municipal funding whatsoever, even if the funding is not for said care.
+In January 2023, Dahm filed a bill to declare a state of emergency and prohibit any medical entity that provides gender affirming healthcare from receiving any federal, state, or municipal funding whatsoever, even if the funding is not for said care.
 Dahm was reported as stating that this was to "end the practice of gender destruction in our state".
 He filed a resolution to prevent 100 Ukrainian troops from training in Oklahoma, saying locals could be killed by errant rockets, and that the Ukrainian troops' presence would bring "unaccountable spending, corruption, and potential money laundering."
 The resolution was condemned by the U.S. Senate Republicans.
 Later he filed a bill to host peace talks for the conflict in Oklahoma.

+Gun control legislation

+In March, he appeared on Jon Stewart's television show The Problem with Jon Stewart to debate gun control in the United States.
+On May 6, 2023 he was elected to a two year term as the chairman of the Oklahoma Republican Party after defeating incumbent A.J.
+Ferate and former state senator Sean Roberts in the leadership election.

+Media legislation

+In January 2024, Dahm proposed a bill to "avoid potential abuse of the freedom of the press", that would require all news outlets and journalists to be licensed by the state, have liability insurance, take "anti-propaganda" courses supplied by PragerU, and carry a disclaimer and health warning on all content stating that they are "known to provide propaganda" and that "propaganda" may be "detrimental to your health and health of the republic".
+He also authored anti-abortion legislation allowing the filing of wrongful death lawsuits on behalf of fetuses against those who facilitate abortions (including the distributors and manufacturers of abortion drugs).